 General Kinnard was quite right on all the points.
 Furthermore, considering the enemy's casualties in Pleime Campaign, among the total of about 6.000 Viet Cong combatants killed, the three air cavalry brigades accounted for 3561 VC killed and 1178 VC wounded, the B-52's for about 2.000 killed, while ARVN units accounted for only about 450 VC killed (200 around Pleime in Dan Thang 21 Operation and 250 at Ia Drang during Than Phong 7 Operation).

-Without Colonel Hieu's control skills, 1st Air Cavalry Division's mighty strength would be merely a formidable punch thrown into an empty space, powerless in delivering a blow at an enemy savvy in stealthy tactics.
-General Westmoreland expressed a better assessment pertaining to the role played by II Corps in the Pleime Campaign when he wrote (Pleime, preface):
+Without Colonel Hieu's control skills, 1st Air Cavalry Division's mighty strength would be merely a formidable punch thrown into a space, powerless in delivering a blow at an enemy savvy in stealthy tactics.
+General Westmoreland expressed a better assessment of to the role played by II Corps in the Pleime Campaign when he wrote (Pleime, preface):

 Nguyen Van Tin